aptech/docs/docs/CR-plotSetBar.rst

 Remarks
 -------

-When graphing without the use of a plotControl structure, these settings may be chosen through the :menuselection:`Tools --> Preferences --> Graphics` menu, after selecting the Bar radio button.
+When graphing without the use of a :class:`plotControl` structure, these settings may be chosen through the :menuselection:`Tools --> Preferences --> Graphics` menu, after selecting the Bar radio button.
 See **GAUSS Graphics**, Chapter 1, for more information on the methods available for customizing your graphs.

 .. seealso:: Functions :func:`plotBar`, :func:`plotGetDefaults`, :func:`plotHist`